-The standardized mortality ratio (SMR) is a ratio of the number of deaths occurring to residents of a geographic area to the expected number of deaths in that area based on provincial agespecific mortality rates (BC Vital Statistics Agency, 2009.)1
+The standardized mortality ratio (SMR) is a ratio of the number of deaths occurring to residents of a geographic area to the expected number of deaths in that area based on provincial age-specific mortality rates (BC Vital Statistics Agency, 2009).

-Within CHA 4, significantly fewer people are experiencing mortality from cancer (0.79), diabetes mellitus (0.45), cardiovascular disease (0.79), cerebrovasular disease (0.86), chronic pulmonary disease (0.62), transport accidents (0.28), accidental poisonings (0.48), and homicide (0.42) than what is expected based on provincial rates.
+Within CHA 3, there are significantly fewer deaths related to cardiovascular disease (0.7), chronic pulmonary disease (0.6), transport accidents (0.4), and accidental poisonings (0.53) than what is based on provincial rates.
+CHA 3 has highest SMR for homicide and the lowest for cardiovascular disease and chronic pulmonary disease.

-1 SMR=1, the observed deaths in the area are as would be expected based on provincial rates; SMR>1, observed deaths are higher than expected; SMR<1, observed deaths are lower than expected; The black bars show the 95% confidence interval (CI) or range of accuracy of the SMR.
+&lt;sup>1 SMR=1, the observed deaths in the area are as would be expected based on provincial rates; SMR>1, observed deaths are higher than expected; SMR<1, observed deaths are lower than expected; The black bars show the 95% confidence interval (CI) or range of accuracy

 FIGURE 37.
 Potential years of life lost index (PYLLI) by specific cause of death.
-Community Health Area 4, 2007-2011
+Community Health Area 3, 2007-2011